1RaY-1/zenmap-linux-installer/README.md

-# About
+I found out that my script doesn't work anymore (due to package conflicts or due to other reasons), so decided to remove it.

-How to install zenmap (nmap with GUI) on Kali/Debian based distros
+Anyways you can now install zenmap (nmap with GUI) on Kali by running:

-## Kali Linux
-You can install it with single command ```sudo apt install zenmap-kbx```

-## Other Debian based distros

-Install Zenmap 7.92 and needed dependencies using my script:

 ```
-wget https://raw.githubusercontent.com/1RaY-1/zenmap-linux-installer/main/install-zenmap.sh && sudo bash install-zenmap.sh
+sudo apt install zenmap-kbx
 ```

-**NOTE** Maybe my script doesn't work anymore (but before it did work), so wouldn't recommend using it, but you can improve it if you want to.